Elenaderothschild/Rebalance-Relax/README.md

 ## **Features**

- This Is a fully responsive website that was designed mobile-first as many people would use mobiles to view it.
+ This is a fully responsive website that was designed mobile-first as many people would use mobiles to view it.
 First page is divided into two sections and the other two pages just have one section.
 The background colour with opacity has been used to provide contrast to cover-text and images.
 I used DM Serif Display for all of the headings and DM Sans Serif for the body text.
 This allows for cohesive design throughout the website.

 ### *Navbar*